What Is Albumin?

 - Urinary tract infection

-If your results show a higher-than-normal level, your doctor will probably want to repeat the test.
+If your results show a high level, your doctor will probably want to repeat the test.

-Your doctor will help you figure out what the results mean and what steps you can take next.
+Your doctor will help you figure out what the results mean and what steps you can take.